Confined vs. extended Dirac surface states in topological crystalline insulator nanowires: Flux response in wires

 The spectrum at zero flux is shown in fig.\ref{fig:sketches}(i).
 All bands are doubly degenerate.
 As with the $(100)$ wire, the spectrum remains symmetric around $k_z=\pi$, see fig.\ref{fig:supp_spectra} in the supplementary material.
 Tuning the flux away from zero flux and up to one flux quantum, we note a clear distinction in the behavior of the low vs. high energy surface bands: while the low energy surface bands experience a weak response to the flux and appear to be hardly moving, the upper bands experience the conventional pair switching (see fig.\ref{fig:110wire_flux}) similar to the flux response observed both in the $(100)$ wire as well as strong TI wires.
 Zooming in on the low energy bands (insets of fig.\ref{fig:110wire_flux} first row), we observe that the bands are arranged in groups of four nearly degenerate bands, which are pairwise degenerate at zero flux.
 At half flux quantum, two of the four bands restore this degeneracy, while the other two are left non-degenerate.
 Tuning away from these flux values, the bands do experience pair switching, but this switching is confined within the four band subspace.
 This suggests a different picture from the one for the $(100)$ wire.

 The conjecture, which will be supported by additional numerical calculations below, is that the in contrast with the $(100)$ wire in which the surface states at all energies extend over the two dimensional surface of the wire and slightly perturbed by its corners, the surface of the $(110)$ wire is characterized by having each of the wire's facets hosting a confined Dirac semi-metal.
 Namely, the $(110)$ wire's surfaces represent four copies of the same surface that are slightly mixed at the corners of the wires.
 Indeed, when examining the $(110)$ spectrum, the twofold degenerate bands come in "pairs" of bands that are very close in energy.
 It can be observed that these partners, or a pair of pairs, result from fourfold degenerate bands that were mixed when projected on top of each other onto the one dimensional axis of the wire - four "copies" of the same spectrum.
 The addition of flux through the wire removes the degeneracy associated with time-reversal, and as the flux approaches half flux quantum, pair switching occurs, and two of the four bands restore the twofold degeneracy.
-The reasons for this difference will be discussed further in section~\ref{sec:symmetrie} based on symmetry considerations.

-To support this picture of slightly mixed copies of the same surface theory we first show that band mixing and pair switching can be captured by a simple ``toy model" of four sites, each site representing a single surface with an identical on-site energy $\varepsilon$, and a coupling that gives rise to hopping terms between the sites, $t$, in a circle.
-To this system we also add a Berry phase of $\pi$, incorporating the effect of spin momentum locking which is reflected in such a phase that is acquired when completing a closed loop around the wire.
-Such a system is described by the simple Hamiltonian
+This behavior can be easily captured by a simple ``toy model" of four sites, each site representing a single surface, with a weak coupling between them, as detailed in the supplementary material.

-Solving for the energies of the system, we observe that the fourfold degenerate on-site energy is split to two twofold degenerate energy levels: $E_{1,2}=\varepsilon-\sqrt{2}t,E_{3,4}=\varepsilon+\sqrt{2}t$.
-Adding a flux as an additional phase to the hopping parameters removes the degeneracy.
-At half flux quantum (an additional $\pi$ phase compensates for the Berry phase) there are three energy levels, with the middle one doubly degenerate: $E_{1}=\varepsilon-2t,E_{2,3}=\varepsilon,E_{4}=\varepsilon+2t$.
-This is precisely the behavior a sub-space of four bands in the surface spectrum of the $(110)$ experiences under flux tuning.
-We therefore conclude that the lifted fourfold degeneracy in the spectrum results from four identical copies of the spectra of each face.